itzrajshree/Weather-App/README.md

 * Implementing additional weather data points (e.g., humidity, UV index)
 *  Adding weather alerts and notifications for severe weather events
 *  Exploring integration with wearable devices

-This report serves as a foundation for a user-centric weather application that empowers users with comprehensive and visually engaging weather information.